Culpa-io/culpa.io/README.md

 To run your local version of culpa, type `python3 manage.py runserver` in your terminal and hit enter.
 Paste the following URL (`http://127.0.0.1:8000/`) in your browser to use the site.

 [Branches](https://en.wikipedia.org/wiki/Branching_(version_control)) are an important part of software development.
-If you make a change to culpa, please open a pull request so that others can double check your work.
-It is never a good idea to push directly to master.
+If you make a change to culpa, please open a pull request so that others can double check your work. **When you push to master on this repository, the code is deployed instantly and culpa.io updates for everyone**.
+For this reason, it almost never a good idea to push directly to master unless your changes do not touch any code or there is a critical issue.

+## How do I get started?
+What if I don't know how to code?

+If you have an idea that you would like to see added or are experiencing issues with the website, you can [create an issue here](https://github.com/Culpa-io/culpa.io/issues/new).

+If you want to contribute to culpa.io, you can make a [pull request](https://github.com/Culpa-io/culpa.io/compare) and it will be merged.

+If you want to create your own version of culpa, you can fork the repository and make whatever changes you would like.